-MILA provides prescription drug coverage which is Creditable Coverage that is, comparable or better than Medicare Part D coverage.
+MILA provides prescription drug coverage which is Creditable Coverage; that is, it is comparable to or better than Medicare Part D coverage.
 Do not sign up for any other Medicare Part D coverage or you will lose your MILA prescription benefits!